 If you are looking to make the perfect gluten-free red velvet cupcakes, you are in the right place.
 For a cake version, check out this post for gluten-free red velvet cake.
+Or try these gluten-free chocolate cupcakes.

 Ingredients You’ll Need

 - Gluten-Free 1:1 Baking Flour: These gluten-free red velvet cupcakes turn out best when you use a high-quality 1:1 gluten-free flour blend.
 Look for a gluten free all purpose flour blend that contains xanthan gum so the cake has the structure it needs.
-This is my favorite brand for this recipe.
+This is my favorite brand for cupcakes.

 - Sour Cream/Oil: Adds richness and tenderness to the cake without weighing down the crumb.
 You can use vegetable oil or coconut oil.